 Dianne is a British artist, who originally trained to paint floral designs on china with the Royal Doulton design studio, in her hometown, Staffordshire.
 She worked as a freelance illustrator before becoming a full time botanical artist in the late 1990’s.
 Her preferred subject material includes native plants, from home and abroad and deconstructed plant studies in study pages and sketchbooks.
 She work in Graphite and Watercolour on paper and vellum.

-Dianne holds a Diploma in Botanical Art and a BSc in Biology.
+Dianne holds a Diploma in Botanical Art and a BSc Honours in Biology from the University of Aberdeen, focusing on floral morphology and reproductive success in flowering plants.
+Graduated with distinction from the SBA Diploma Course.
 She teaches botanical art online and in person and has been invited to teach all over the world.
 She writes a popular botanical art blog and moderates a large social media botanical art group.
 Currently serving on the Society of Botanical Artists Council, she has been an elected member of the Society since 2012.
 She is also a Fellow of the Linnaean Society.

 Dianne has been a regular Royal Horticultural Society exhibitor and has work held in the collection at the Hunt Institute of Botanical Documentation; Dianne is also a member of the Royal Botanical Garden, Sydney, Florilegium Society, with work in their permanent collection.